qimiko/gdrpc/README.md

 * smjs for some pointers
 * nekit for the level location thingy
 * cos8o for being cos8o
-* blaze for some hooks
+* shira for some internal details
 * saya for motivation
 * silentzer for being smart

 ### Maybe

-* gjgamelevel parsing for editor levels
+* object count in levels